 Allowable expenses include maintenance and repair costs, council tax, utility bills, insurance, service costs such as cleaners and gardeners, and letting agent fees.

 Once you know your allowable expenses, you simply deduct them from your rental income and what’s left is your taxable profits.

 For more information on paying tax on rental income click this link.

 Bringing in The Tenants

-If you don’t have a problem finding potential tenants and you are still finding it difficult to fill the tenancy you need to look at the state of the property and whether or not it fits your target tenants requirements.
-For a full break down on preparing your property check out one of our latest posts “How to Prepare your Home for Rent“.
+If you don’t have a problem finding potential tenants, and you are still finding it difficult to fill the tenancy, you need to look at the state of the property and whether it fits your target tenant’s requirements.
+For a full break down on preparing your property, check out one of our latest posts, “How to Prepare your Home for Rent“.

 Credit Checks and Tenant Referencing

 Once you have found a potential tenant, it’s a good idea to pay for credit checks and professional tenant referencing.

 The RLA provide instant credit checks online for as little as £10 for each tenant.
 You can actually find out quite a lot about your tenants credit history and also their previous address history.